 First, let me say that contrary to many contemporary opinions the old Holy Saturday liturgy was not at the wrong time.
-It was at a distorted time, morning, rather than when it once would have been, around 3:00 pm or 4:00 pm, but it was never a night time liturgy.
+It was at an unusal time, morning, rather than after the canonical hour of None, around 3:00 pm or 4:00 pm, but it was never a night time liturgy.
 Also, it is not Easter's Mass done the day before, nor is it a midnight Mass, as at Christmas.
 It is a Mass and liturgy meant to help us anticipate the Resurrection.
 Let us see what the Church has given us.

 The liturgy begins after None, the last "little hour" of the afternoon.
 The deacon and subdeacon still wear the folded chasubles, their penitential vestments.
 The clergy and laity gather outside the church, where, hopefully, someone has lit a fire.
 The priest, vested in violet, sings three luminously themed prayers: the first referring to the "brightness of Your Son," the second calling God the "Creator of all lights," and the third an actual blessing.
 This is very reminiscent of the Eastern blessing at the end of Divine Liturgy, which quotes St. James in calling God the "Father of Lights," of all that is perfect, luminous, and good.